Gem Cutting Styles - Definitions

-Part 2 of 5 in the series: Value Factors, Design, and Cut Quality of Colored Gemstones (Non-Diamond)
+Part 2 of 5 in the series: Value Factors, Design, and Cut Quality of Coloured Gemstones (Non-Diamond)

 This web version of the original series is divided into five separate articles and reflects minor stylistic edits to the original.

-In Part 1 of this series we reviewed the seven major factors that affect the price of a colored gemstone: color, uniformity of color, country of origin, size, clarity, shape, and quality of cutting.
+In Part 1 of this series we reviewed the seven major factors that affect the price of a coloured gemstone: colour, uniformity of colour, country of origin, size, clarity, shape, and quality of cutting.
 We now need to define aspects of cutting styles to establish some common language, with a focus on basic faceting styles, and a short discussion on cabochons and beads.

 A note on the wireframes or depictions of facet arrangements used throughout: These were created from scans of real gems to illustrate aspects of gem cutting.
 Face-up patterns (such as Fig. 2-14) were made using the program DiamCalc; adjustments were made to the refractive index to represent the gem material being demonstrated.
 DiamCalc cannot show double refraction.